vitormesquita/photoviewer/README.md

 - A section of favorites photos (maybe save in a local database)
 - User session to interact more with API for example likes photos, upload new photos and follow people

 The API that I've used to build these project is from [https://unsplash.com](https://unsplash.com) and I've used just requests that don't need to be authenticated.
+It returns to me not optimized photos, so the app on debug can appear consuming more memory than others photo viewer apps.

 In this project the iOS stack was: